dfrnoch/discord-sniper/README.md

 - Added **use on alt**, that means you can run sniper on alt account and if he snipes nitro, code will be reedemed on other account
 - Removed some useless code
 - If you have enable nitro reedem on other account or delay, it will show you on main page

+## News in v3:
+- Replaced [discord.py](https://github.com/Rapptz/discord.py) with [discord.py-self](https://github.com/dolfies/discord.py-self) (workaround for Discord API changes)
+- Removed Windows Notifications for multi-OS support (might be added back in the future)
+- Cleaned up some of the redundant code

 - *Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens, Optimalization*